 Sometimes money is tight, but only one partner in the relationship truly understands that fact: the one paying the bills.
 Make sure the other partner is aware too.

-Share in financial responsibilities like paying the bills, reconciling bank accounts, and creating a monthly budget.
+Share in financial responsibilities like paying the bills, reconciling bank accounts, and creating a household budget.
 To prevent or stop financial dishonesty in your marriage, you need to ensure you are on the same financial page.
 That begins by having a detailed picture of your current financial state and where you want to go in the future.

 Why is it so important to share these household responsibilities?
 It’s hard to hide in plain sight.
 When you keep a watchful eye on your finances, you’ll notice unexpected transactions more quickly.